 Reference documentation and code samples

-As you use custom NER, see the following reference documentation and samples for Azure Cognitive Services for Language:
+As you use custom NER, see the following reference documentation and samples for Azure AI Language:

 |Development option / language||Reference documentation||Samples|